 In 2021 we joined the Net-Zero Insurance Alliance (NZIA) and committed ourselves to net zero targets by 2050 in our reinsurance business.
 In this context Hannover Re will take a proactive role in developing methods to determine the greenhouse gas emissions of reinsured customer portfolios in property and casualty business.
 Only in this way will it be possible to actively steer the often large-volume portfolios with sometimes heterogeneous risks towards a net zero target.
 In obligatory reinsurance, which covers entire portfolios, the calculation of the carbon footprint is a first major step towards achieving concrete reduction targets.
 This is considerably more complex here than in facultative reinsurance with its focus on individual risks.

 Back in 2019 Hannover Re had already set itself the goal of no longer covering any risks connected with the mining of and power generation from thermal coal in its entire property and casualty reinsurance portfolio by the year 2038.
 In 2020, the Property & Casualty Executive Committee approved and implemented a phased plan for a step-by-step withdrawal from thermal coal.

 The different sectors with our current exclusions are shown below.
 For further information, we would refer to our sustainability report.

-Additionally, we rule out any new oil and gas drilling projects in the U.S. Arctic National Wildlife Refuge as well as any other drilling projects related to oil and gas exploitation in Arctic regions in our facultative division.
+Furthermore, our facultative division rules out any new risks related to oil and gas drilling projects in the U.S. Arctic National Wildlife Refuge or any other Arctic regions (exploration and development).